Housing Rules in Denmark (2025) | exploringdenmark

 📝

-A signed contract is required for all rentals, including sublets and shared flats.
-Never pay deposit or rent without a written agreement.
+A signed lease is required for all rentals and sublets.
+Never transfer money without an agreement.

 💰

-Landlords can ask for up to 3 months’ deposit and 3 months’ prepaid rent.
-Get receipts for every payment!
+Landlords can request up to 3 months’ deposit + 3 months’ prepaid rent.

 🛡️

-You’re protected by the Danish Rent Act—even if your landlord says otherwise.
+You’re protected by the Rent Act (Lejeloven), even if the contract tries to say otherwise.

 📑

-Most leases use the official “Type A9” contract.
+Leases usually use official form “Type A9.”
 Avoid verbal or “handshake” deals.
-Learn more

 🔄